SwayaanTechnologies/reactjs/README.md

 Now, we can use Bootstrap JavaScript Components in the React application.

-3. React Bootstrap Package
+3. `React Bootstrap Package`

 The React Bootstrap package is the most popular way to add bootstrap in the React application.
 There are many Bootstrap packages built by the community, which aim to rebuild Bootstrap components as React components.
 The two most popular Bootstrap packages are:

-* **react-bootstrap**: It is a complete re-implementation of the Bootstrap components as React components.
+* `react-bootstrap:` It is a complete re-implementation of the Bootstrap components as React components.
 It does not need any dependencies like bootstrap.js or jQuery.
 If the React setup and React-Bootstrap installed, we have everything which we need.

-* **reactstrap**: It is a library which contains React Bootstrap 4 components that favor composition and control.
+* `reactstrap: `It is a library which contains React Bootstrap 4 components that favor composition and control.
 It does not depend on jQuery or Bootstrap JavaScript.
 However, react-popper is needed for advanced positioning of content such as Tooltips, Popovers, and auto-flipping Dropdowns.

-**React Bootstrap Installation**
+`React Bootstrap Installation`

 Let us create a new React app using the create-react-app command as follows.